 Admissions Process for Theatre

-The admissions process for theatre consists of two stages: an audition application and audition in the arts.
+The admissions process for Theatre consists of two stages: the online audition registration and a Theatre audition.

 A panel composed of ProArts College representatives, artists from community arts organizations, and BAA staff conduct the auditions.
-Nothing else is required in Stage One; transcripts, grades, test scores, and letters of recommendation are not considered.
 By focusing solely on the audition, BAA aims to encourage all students interested in the arts to apply to the school.
 Acceptance decisions are based on the audition only.

-BAA offers an Audition Workshop to help students prepare for their auditions.
+BAA offers an Audition Workshop on Saturday, December 8th from 9:30am – 12:30pm to help students prepare for their auditions.
 Find out more about workshops and other important admissions dates here.

 Audition Requirements for Theatre